 Welcome to the Global Alliance for Rapid Diagnostics (GARD)!

-We are a multidisciplinary group of researchers and practitioners from around the world committed to improving global health by reducing infectious diseases through early diagnosis.
+We are a multidisciplinary group of researchers and practitioners from around the world (peer-to-peer network of equals) committed to improving global health by reducing infectious diseases through early diagnosis.

 Vision: Prevent illness, save lives, and improve quality of life through rapid diagnostics.

-Mission: To develop portable, affordable, and globally deployable nano-enabled biosensor technologies for rapid and early detection of infectious diseases in populations who need these technologies the most but who can afford them the least.
+Mission: To develop portable, affordable, accessible, available, and globally deployable nano-enabled biosensor technologies for rapid and early detection of infectious and antimicrobial resistant diseases in populations who need help the most but can afford the least.